 Predicting trends is now a favorite pastime for many especially in the technology world where everything updates fleetingly fast.
 However, many predictions often fall short as they fail to account for the rapid changes.
-Take for instance predictions for 2018, crypto mining was grossly underrated but rose to give cybercriminals an easy way to monetize their activities.
+If you were to visit website of cryptocurrency news channels and look up for news in 2018, you’d know that crypto mining was grossly underrated but rose to give cybercriminals an easy way to monetize their activities.

 Constant cyber-attacks call for better security measures to protect people.
 However, as security measures evolve, cybercriminals find loopholes into the systems.
 In 2017, many companies and individuals were victims of cyber-crimes.
 As a result, implementation of better security measures was imperative for 2018.